How to Clean Your AC Filter (Expert Tips)

 Create a mixture of equal parts water and white vinegar.
 Vinegar is an effective natural disinfectant that can help kill bacteria and mold that may be lurking in the filter.
 Submerge the filter in this solution and allow it to soak for another 15-20 minutes.

 After soaking, rinse the filter thoroughly with clean water to remove any remaining vinegar.
-This step ensures that your filter is not only clean but also free from harmful microorganisms.
+This step of the “how to clean AC filter” process ensures that your filter is not only clean but also free from harmful microorganisms.

 7. Dry the Filter